Local Incentive – the BUSINESS DEVELOPMENT MARKETING PROGRAM

 The mission of the Film Business Development Program is to market the St. Petersburg Clearwater area as a film production destination that supports financially viable and high-production-value-film, television, music videos and digital media that contribute to the county's tourism industry and local economy.

 This local incentive program pays up to 10% of qualifying local spend.
 There is no minimum spend.
-There is a maximum of $500,000 available in the program each year.
-An audit of local expenditures will be done to determine the final incentive amount.
+A review of local expenditures will be done to determine the final incentive amount.

 Recent digital projects to receive the incentive are Rescue Clearwater, Smarter Every Day, Hovering a Helicopter is Hilariously Hard, Running with Violet, BTS, Barry Baker Aspiring Serial Killer, We the King's "Sad Song."